laidbackware/cf-healthy-plugin/README.md

 ## Install

 Check the releases page for the [releases page](https://github.com/laidbackware/cf-healthy-plugin/releases/).
-Linux only for now.
+Linux and MacOS only for now, due to Windows anti-virus detecting false positives of unknown Go binaries.

 Install the plugin: